Module 1

 Better they hear it from us than from a regulator.

-The hardest recommendation to make and the most defensible.
-You've given James a clear path back: the tool isn't banned, it's suspended pending transparency.
-Proportionate and professional.
+The hardest call and the most defensible.
+You gave James a clear path back: not banned, just suspended until transparency.
+Proportionate.
+Professional.

-Article 26 requires deployers to suspend when they have reason to believe the system presents a risk to fundamental rights.
+Article 26 requires suspension when there's reason to believe the system threatens fundamental rights.
 Article 99 sets penalties up to 3% of turnover.
-Demonstrating you suspended as soon as you identified the risk is powerful evidence of good faith.
+Suspending the moment you spotted the risk is strong evidence of good faith.

-I'm recommending we keep the tool but add mandatory human review.
-Every rejected candidate gets manual review.
-Any candidate over 50 below threshold on 'adaptability' or 'cultural alignment' gets escalated to senior HR.
+Keep the tool, but human-review every rejection.
+Anyone over 50 below threshold on 'adaptability' or 'cultural alignment' escalates to senior HR.

 That's more work for your team.

 Less work than a regulatory investigation.
-And we can keep using the tool's screening while we push the vendor for transparency.
+And screening keeps running while we push the vendor for transparency.

 Reasonable interim measure.
-But this doesn't fully satisfy Article 14.
-Human oversight must be effective, not performative.
-If reviewers rubber-stamp the AI scores, we're exposed.
+Doesn't fully satisfy Article 14 — oversight must be effective, not performative.
+If reviewers rubber-stamp AI scores, we're exposed.

 Agreed.
 Reviewers won't see the AI score until after their own assessment.
 Blind review first, then comparison.